pukmajster/crosslink/README.md

 Crosslink is a PWA that enables users to forward a link from their phones to their dekstop machine.

+Just don't take it too seriously.
+This was just me experimenting with PWAs.

 The PWA source code can be found in the "gh-pages" branch.

 # Setting up the API